iraklis-k/RepData_PeerAssessment1/PA1.md

 ## [5] "2012-10-05 EDT" "2012-10-06 EDT"
 ```

 And now count up the steps by day.
 A for loop is the quickest way I can think of but there is probably a smarter way.
-First start a vector
+Start a zero vector first.

 ```r